takistama/cygnusDB/README.md

 ### Installation

-Currently CygnusDB is not on PyPi, so you have to clone the repo and execute `pip install .` in the root directory of the project.
+Woohoo!
+CygnusDB is now on PyPi: https://pypi.org/project/cygnusdb/ Just install it with `pip install cygnusdb`

 ### Usage